Wheest/wheest.github.io/_posts/2024-10-26-cheesing_the_railcard_system_for_fun_and_discounts.md

 It doesn't document this as an option, but it's worth a try.

 And... it worked, and all it took was some knowledge of the machine readable passport number format.
-Something that I'm sure any Belgian would have known (😉).
+Something that I'm sure everyone is expected to know /s.

 ### Conclusion